Gift-Ojeabulu/Dognition_Dashboards/README.md

 # Dognition_Dashboards
-I built Interactive Dashboards and for Dognition.
+I built Interactive Dashboards for Dognition.
 Dognition evaluates your dog's cognition, providing a complete picture — the skills and abilities that help define your furry friend from head to tail -- and tips on how to act on it.